Superluminescent diodes (SLD/SLED) applications

-In one of our last articles (see article) we explained the basic principles of SLED operation.
-After understanding what means that the SLEDs have a high spatial coherence and a low temporal coherence (see article), we can study their applications.
+In one of our last articles (see article) we explained the basic principles of superluminescent diodes (SLD) operation.
+After understanding what means that the SLDs have a high spatial coherence and a low temporal coherence (see article), we can study their applications.
 Nowadays, the most important ones are the following:

 - Optical coherence tomography (OCT):

 Is a high-resolution (µm or even lower) optical imaging technique used to create 2D or 3D images of transparent or semi-transparent objects of limited depth, such as biological tissues.

 Right now, OCT is being used in a wide range of fields in biomedics like ophthalmology (diagnosis of ocular diseases, for instance; glaucoma, macular degeneration), cardiology (coronary artery imaging), oncology (detection of cancer and precancerous lesions) or dermatology (diagnosis of carcinomas).

 The operation is the following: a tightly focused laser beam scans a sample and the backscattered light is measured using an interferometer to reconstruct an image of the sample.
 In order to obtain a 2D image the light source is displaced across the sample.
 The third dimension is added by recording the interference pattern as a depth profile for each scan point.

 Why a SLD?
 Because we need a light source that efficiently directs the light towards a single point in the sample (strong directionality of the light beam, that is, high spatial coherence) and because a broadband light source enables a higher resolution, as we don’t have the limitation caused by speckle (therefore, low temporal coherence is required).